openjdk/crac/src/java.base/share/man/java.md

     -   `%p`: PID of checkpointed process
     -   `%c`: number of CPU cores
     -   `%m`: max heap size (`-Xmx`) in a user-friendly format - using G or M suffix
-    -   `%g`: checkpoint generation (starting with 1, 0 is reserved for ‘unknown’)

     Numeric placeholders (`%T`, `%B`, `%R`, `%p`, `%c`, `%m` and `%g`) support an optional prefix with minimum width, padded with spaces or zeroes if the prefix